We’re here for you

 Thanks for your interest.
 Encouraging your neighbors to sign up for Google Fiber service can help qualify your fiberhood.
 If they need more information, they can visit fiber.google.com , drop by the Fiber Space or attend one of our informational sessions.

 Thanks for your interest in Google Fiber.
 We’ll be emailing you with more information about your fiberhood soon.
 To stay up to date you can also visit fiber.google.com/cities/kansascity.

-Yes, you can change your service plan at any time.
-Just go to fiber.google.com, sign in to your Google Account, and choose a new plan selection.
+Yes, you can change your plan at any time.
+Simply sign in to the Fiber website and choose a new plan.

-If required, your landlord or property manager will need to sign a contract with Google Fiber before we can bring you service.
-You can help by encouraging them to bring Google Fiber to your location.
+It’s possible your landlord or property manager might need to sign an agreement with Google Fiber before we can bring you service.
+To learn more, visit our Help Center.

 We’re currently focused on installing all customers who chose their plan before the deadline, and we can’t commit to returning to fiberhoods at this time.
 If you recently moved in or missed the sign-up deadline for your fiberhood, please sign up for email notifications so we can keep you informed on future developments in your fiberhood.

 No problem.
 Just go back to google.com/fiber, sign in again, and choose a different plan.

 If you sign up and your fiberhood doesn’t meet its goal, we’ll cancel your registration and refund your $10 deposit to the original form of payment.

 A deposit of ten dollars ($10) is required to sign-up for Fiber.
 Service deposits are non-refundable except in certain circumstances.
 Please see the Pricing and Fee schedule for more information.